Importance of SMS Performance Monitoring Charts

 Where This Aviation Safety Data Comes From

 The data for this chart is tabulated from at least two different systems, depending on your SMS data management strategies.
-Most of this system performance monitoring data comes from the safety reporting system, while the remainder will come from the auditing system.
+Most of this system's performance monitoring data come from the safety reporting system, while the remainder will come from the auditing system.

 In the image below, we see the inter-relationship between safety risk management (SRM) and safety assurance (SA) processes.
 On the "Performance" side, we see the "Data Acquisition" process.
 These are the safety reports and audit findings that power the "Open Issues By Division" chart.
 The next three sections of the "SA" side are the risk management processes, of which "safety issues" must pass through.

 In your risk management tools, each safety issue has a certain status, such as “Open,” “In Progress,” “Closed,” and so forth.
 The chart in the SMS Pro database displays all issues that do not have a status of “Closed,” as the assumption is that all safety issues are open unless they are closed.
 As new safety issues are submitted and existing issues are closed, the chart will change accordingly.